turtlemonvh/django-windows-test/README.md

     1. In IIS Manager click on the `media` virtual directory folder to select
     1. In the center options pane under _IIS_ double click _Handler Mappings_.
     1. In the right _Actions_ pane of the _Handler Mappings_ view, click the _View Ordered List_ link.
-    1. Use the arrows in the right pane of the resulting view to move the `StaticFile` handler up to the top of the list, above the `PyISAPIe` handler.
+    1. Use the arrows in the right pane of the resulting view to move the `StaticFile` handler up to the top of the list
+    1. Delete the `PyISAPIe` handler from the list (**Note**: this only deletes the handler in the context of this virtual directory).

 1. Create a new `web.config` file in `c:\inetpub\djangoapp\django-windows-test\windowstest\` with the following contents.